qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

             (ControlledOnInt(0,Z))(register!,aux); // If qubit is 0 flip it!
         }
     }

+From here we apply the inverse of the Hadmard, this is just the conjugate transpose since Hadamard is unitary.
+This can be implemented be calling the Adjunct of Hadamard.

+    ApplyToEachA(H,Register); // Apply Adjunct Hadamard to register

+The last step is another conditional phase shift, though it is applied if the qubit is 1.

+    ApplyConditionalPhase(LittleEndian(Register)); // Reflect qubits that are 1s
+    ---
     operation ApplyConditionalPhase(register : LittleEndian) : Unit is Adj + Ctl
     {
         using (aux = Qubit())